andybalaam/retropie-recording/instructions.md

 Before you start, you should have RetroPie working and connected to the Internet, and updated to the latest version.

-**Note:** you should make a backup of your RetroPie before you start, because if you type the command below you could completely break it, meaning you will have to wipe your SD card and start fresh.
+<span style="color: red;"><strong>Note: you should make a backup of your RetroPie before you start, because if you type the command below you could completely break it, meaning you will have to wipe your SD card and start fresh.</strong></span>

 ## Turning on the recording feature

 RetroArch uses the [ffmpeg](https://ffmpeg.org) program to record video.
 To turn on recording, we need to log into the Pi using ssh, download and compile ffmpeg, and then recompile RetroArch with recording support turned on.

+### Open a command line on the Pi

-### Log in to the Pi using ssh
+#### Log in to the Pi using ssh

 Find out the IP address of your Pi by choosing "RetroPie setup" in the RetroPie menu and choosing "Show IP Address".
 Write down the IP address (four numbers with dots in between - for example: `192.168.0.3`).